cole-h06/Verity/README.md

 # Project Verity

-A graph-based credibility inference system for networks of conflicting claims without external ground truth.
+A graph-based credibility inference system for networks of conflicting claims.

 As AI systems increasingly make decisions and complete tasks autonomously using information gathered from across the web, determining which claims are most credible becomes increasingly important.